JaeBi3/recipes/Lemon_Pepper_Fettuccine.md

 ## Ingredients
 - 1000 g dry fettuccine or other pasta (the brand we use is *Woolworths*)
 - 10 L water
-- 230 g extra virgin olive oil
+- 230 g (1 cup / 250 ml) extra virgin olive oil
-- half of 230 g jar of capers in vinegar (the brand we use is *Always Fresh*, 230g ℮ including brine)
+- half of 230 g jar of capers in vinegar (the brand we use is *Always Fresh*, 230g ℮ including vinegar)
 - 1 small onion or 2 eschallots
 - 4-8 garlic cloves (to your taste)
-- 1 bird's eye chilli
+- 3 whole dried chilli (fresh is also fine)
-- 1 lemon (alternatively use )
+- 500 g lemons (alternatively use lemon juice)
 - 125 g frozen chopped spinach (½ bag of *Bell Farms* brand)
 - (optional) parsley to taste
-- cheese
+- cheddar cheese (alternatively salty cheeses like parmesan or haloumi)
 - salt and pepper to taste

 ## Equipment